-The usual way of customising a CMS install is to just replace parts of the code with your own.
-As most people who have modified a Wordpress installation can attest, this makes upgrades difficult and quickly leads to tangled code.
+The common way of customizing a CMS is to just replace parts of the code with your own.
+As most people who have modified a WordPress installation can attest, this makes upgrades difficult and quickly leads to tangled code.

-Sanity Studio’s file structure is a slim single-page React application where logic and code is contained in npm modules.
-The Studio comes with a build system that allows you to override, remove and compose existing functionality with a system of named parts.
+Sanity Studio’s file structure is a slim single-page React application where logic and code are contained in npm modules.
+The Studio comes with a framework that lets you customize and add your own components to different parts of it.

-This makes it easy to upgrade to new versions of Sanity, and also to install and ship plugins in self-contained packages.
+This makes it possible to confidently upgrade to new versions of Sanity Studio, and also to install and ship plugins in self-contained packages.

 Sanity Studio contains the following files and folders out of the box:

 package.json: Contains the necessary dependencies for the studio project.
 There will also be a dependency lock file that might look different depending on which package manager you use.

 sanity.cli.ts: The configuration file for the Sanity CLI.
 Contains information on what project ID and dataset the CLI should connect to for project-specific commands.

 sanity.config.ts: The configuration file for the Studio contains information about what project(s) that the Studio should connect to, as well as schemas, plugins, and other customizations.